 - Failure of the penny or quarter test

 - Unrepairable punctures

 - Damage caused by driving with a flat tire

 - Warped, cracked, corroded, or damaged rim/wheel

 - Your tires are 6-10+ years old

 Wondering if your tires need to be replaced?
-We invite you to Auto Dr. LLC, so our professionals can examine your tires.
+We invite you to Auto Dr, so our professionals can examine your tires.
 You can give us a call at (586) 684-4706 or visit our auto repair shop in Ira Township, MI.